anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-002/README.md

 #### 1.2 Using Azure PowerShell via Cloud Shell

 1.  **Launch Cloud Shell:** In the Azure portal, click the Cloud Shell icon.
-Ensure you are in PowerShell environment.
+Ensure you are in the PowerShell environment.

 2.  **Create the Subnet:**